Macdrita/dummy-contrib-lab/README.md

 - Developers who want to fix bad Git and PR habits early

 ## What This Repo Is NOT
-- A playground
+- A playground: This isn't a platform for random, low-effort or experimental changes.
+Every change must strictly follow contribution rules and have a clear purpose.
-- A tutorial
+- A tutorial: This repo is not designed to teach Git or Github from scratch.
+Contributors are expected to know how to create issues, branches and pull requests.
-- A place for unreviewed commits
+- A place for unreviewed commits: Contributers are expected to work on a separate branch, open a pull request and get a review before anything is merged.

 ## Contribution Rules (Read Carefully)
 - All contributions must start with an Issue